Understanding Physical Dynamics with Counterfactual World Modeling: Experiments

 \subsection{Ablation studies}

 We ablate the CWM design with the default backbone of ViT-B. Each ablated model is trained for 800 epochs on the Kinetics-400 dataset.
-Although optimal performance is not reached at 800 epochs, reasonable results are achieved, allowing fair and efficient ablations.
+Results of the ablation study are reported in Table.~\ref{table:ablation}.

+\textbf{Vision structures} We study the importance of each visual structure in understanding dynamics.
+Adding patch features at keypoint locations improves the OCP accuracy from 73.6\% to 74.4\%.
+Enriching these patch features with optical flow patches further improves the accuracy to 75.5\%.
+Finally, including segments achieves a score of 75.9\%.

+\textbf{Training schedule} We find that a model trained with a longer training schedule of 1600 epochs achieves an OCP score of 75.9\% -- a relatively small improvement over an 800 epoch trained model (75.4\%).

+\textbf{Masking Policy} We study the importance of temporal factoring by training a model with a random tube masking strategy, which was originally proposed in VideoMAE~\cite{tong2022videomae}.
+The temporally-factored mask policy is essential for extraction of meaningful vision structures, improving the OCP accuracy improves from 73.2\% with tube masking to 75.9\% with temporally-factored masking.

-\paragraph{Mask ratio} Table \ref{ablation:mask_ratio} shows the influence of the target frame mask ratio.
-We observe that a high ratio during model training achieves good performance on both the OCP and OCD tasks.
-The optimal mask ratio for CWM is higher than the mask ratio used in MAE~\cite{he2022masked} which is 75\%.
+\textbf{Mask ratio} We observe that a high ratio on the last frame (90\%) during model training achieves good performance on both the OCP and OCD tasks.
 This trend aligns with our aforementioned hypothesis that the dynamics between frame pairs at a short timescale has a low-dimensional causal structure, which can be concentrated into a small number of tokens.

-\paragraph{Context length} We compare the performance of CWM with different numbers of context frames in Table \ref{ablation:context_length}.
+\textbf{Context length} We compare the performance of CWM with different numbers of context frames.
 CWM with 2 context frames during pre-training performs better as compared to using 1 context frame.
-However, including 4 context frames degrades the performance. \paragraph{Patch size} We find that the choice of patch size has relatively small influence on the OCP and OCD accuracy (See Table~\ref{ablation:patch_size}).
-We choose the default patch size to be 8 since it enables CWM to output higher resolution segmentation and optical flow maps when prompted. \paragraph{Training schedule} A longer training schedule (3200 epochs) has a relatively small influence on the OCP accuracy, but it has noticeable improvement on the OCD accuracy.
-We report these results in Table~\ref{ablation:training_schedule}.

-\paragraph{Vision structures} Table~\ref{tab:intermediates_ablation} studies the importance of different visual structures in the performance of OCP and OCD using ViT-B architecture.
-We find that incorporating vision structures from CWM improves performance.
-First, adding patch features at keypoint locations improves the OCP scores from 73.6\% to 74.4\%.
-Second, enriching these patch features with optical flow patches computed at keypoint locations further improve the OCP scores to 75.5\%.
-Finally, including spelke object segments achieves a score of 75.9\%, demonstrating the cumulative impact of successive additions.
+However, including 4 context frames degrades the performance.

+\textbf{Patch size} Our analysis indicates that the patch size used for training the model can influence the performance; specifically, a patch size of 8 yields a superior OCP accuracy of 75.9\%, compared to a patch size of 16, which results in a lower accuracy of 74.2\%.